0xPolygonID/docs/docs/issuer/issuer-configuration.md

 ### RHS Off Chain
 For the RHS Off Chain, there are two options:
 1. Use an RHS from a reliable entity.
-2. Install your own RHS; you can do it with the following guide: https://github.com/iden3/reverse-hash-service
+2. Install your own RHS; you can do it with the following guide: [Configure your own RHS](reverse-hash-service.md)

 Once you have your publicly accessible RHS URL: